-The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in International Development (Governance and State-building), for the academic year starting in September 2020.
+The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in Development Policy and Politics (with Mo Ibrahim Foundation Internship).

-The pathway for the Foundation scholarship comprises the following modules:
+The pathway for the Foundation scholarship comprises the following compulsory modules:

 - International Development (20 credits)

-- Choice of optional modules (60 credits) – choose from over 25 IDD modules plus others from across the University.
-Dissertation (60 credits) – in depth focus on a topic of particular interest, with support from a supervisor.
+- Dissertation (60 credits).
+An in depth focus on a topic of particular interest, with support from a supervisor.
 This may involve overseas fieldwork in a country chosen by the candidate.

 The entry requirements consist of: